Financial Assistance for Disaster Relief

 - Follow fire department guidelines to create a “defensible barrier” between your house and a possible fire.
 Keep trees, shrubs, and tall grasses a safe distance from your house, and install a fire-resistant roof.

 - Prepare your house, office and property for a flood.
 If flooding is likely, move rugs, furniture, electrical items, and valuables to a higher level.
 Place important documents and medical supplies in waterproof cases.
 If you’re relocating, take your pets with you if it’s safe to.
 If not, leave adequate food and water and move them to a safe place.
 Sandbag low areas around your house exterior.

 - Have a bug-out bag packed with essential clothing, food, water, medication, cash, and other crucial supplies for your family and pets.
 Even if you’re given only minutes to evacuate, you can grab it and go.

 - Sit down with your family to develop and agree on an evacuation plan.
 Your plan needs to include the possibility that you’ll be in different locations when disaster strikes.
 How and where will you meet up?

 - Know your neighborhood’s emergency response plan, including sheltering places.

 - If you’re given slightly more time to evacuate, you’ll have time to pack.
 Plan ahead of time which items you’ll take with you, and which you’ll leave behind.

 Your road to recovery

 Recovering from a disaster is a gradual process.
 When you’re intensely focused on restoring your material security, it’s easy to lose sight of your mental and physical wellbeing—take care of yourself.
 Communities that survive disaster can emerge stronger for it, and yours can, too.
-Communities, families, and individuals have relied on GoFundMe’s free crowdfunding platform to recover financially and emotionally from disaster.
-If you haven’t already, start a free fundraiser to help you or those you love.
+Communities, families, and individuals have relied on GoFundMe’s crowdfunding service to recover financially and emotionally from disaster.
+If you haven’t already, start a fundraiser to help you or those you love.